chriscarrollsmith/network-chat-room/README.md

 ## Implementation Details

 ### Encryption and Decryption
-- Custom `encrypt` and `decrypt` functions using XOR encryption with an initialization vector
+- Custom `encrypt` and `decrypt` functions using XOR encryption with an initialization vector (although in this simplified implementation, we're sending the key and IV as plaintext, which is totally insecure)

 ### Network Communication
 - Socket-based data transmission with packet size prefixing